luluse/learning-journal/learningjournal/lab03.md

 - Version control system
 - Let multiple Developers work on the same code
 - Keeps an history of changes to your files
+- Mistakes with files can easily be rectified
 - Ability to view, apply, remove changes
 - Keep all projects files in one repository